jasonblanchard/xAPI-Spec/xAPI.md

 ###### Details

-An Anonymous Group is used describe a cluster of people where there is no ready identifier for this cluster, e.g. an ad hoc team.
+An Anonymous Group is used to describe a cluster of people where there is no ready identifier for this cluster, e.g. an ad hoc team.

 The table below lists all properties of an Anonymous Group.